RituBansal12/Vehicle-Collision-detection/README.md

 Once the circuit is set, the camera module can be configured to capture an image whenever the a particular pin goes in high.
 NOTE: Running the OV7670 module requires serial port reader GUI, which can be installed on your host machine.

+COMPONENT 3: Tranfering image to server

+We transfer the image taken to the server using an wifi module.